Requirements for US Citizens traveling to Cuba

 The Support for the Cuban People category of travel also encourages travelers to stay in private accommodations (casas particulares), eat in private restaurants and generally avoid spending any money with the Cuban government.
 This is not so hard to do as the tourism economy in the private sector has grown significantly in the last 10 years.

 OFAC has issued a list of specific “restricted” entities that Americans are forbidden from having direct financial transactions with, including certain hotels.
-You can review this list here.
 We are abiding by all of these regulations and recommendations in our itineraries.